rust-lang/rust/text/0000-projections-lifetimes-and-wf.md

 implied bounds, rationalize it by saying that the suitable bounds for a type alias are implied by its expansion.

-**For trait object fragments, should we check WF conditions when we can?**
-For example, if you have:
+**For trait object type fragments, should we check WF conditions when we can?** For example, if you have:

 ```rust
 trait HashSet<K:Hash>